Wenhan2020/wenhan2020.github.io/index.md

 You can reach me by [wenhanzhang@email.arizona.edu](mailto:wenhanzhang@email.arizona.edu).
 Please feel free to contact me for any discussion or collaboration.
 I'm open to internships and full-time jobs.

 # News
+* [04/2024] I will serve as a reviewer for IEEE Transactions on Communications.
 * [03/2024] I have defended my final dissertation. [\[news\]](https://wireless.ece.arizona.edu/news)
 * [02/2024] Our paper is accepted by IEEE Transactions on Machine Learning in Communications and Networking.
 * [11/2023] Two papers are accepted by IEEE ICNC'24.